pyocd/pyOCD/docs/user_scripts.md

 This section documents all functions that user scripts can provide to modify pyOCD's behaviour.
 Some are simply notifications, while others allow for overriding of default behaviour.
 Collectively, these are called delegate functions.

-All parameters of script delegate functions are optional.
-Parameters can be declared in any order, and that are not needed can be excluded.
-In fact, most parameters are not necessary because the same objects are available as script globals, for instance `session` and `target`.
+All parameters of user script delegate functions are optional.
+Parameters can be declared in any order, and those that are not needed can be excluded.
+In fact, most parameters are not necessary because the same objects are available as [script globals](#script_globals), for instance `session` and `target`.

-Those parameters that are present must have names matching the specification below, and there must not be unspecified, required parameters (those without a default value).
-(Extra optional parameters are allowed but will never be passed any value other than the default, unless you call the function yourself from within the script.)
+Those parameters that are present must have names matching the specification below, and there must not be additional unspecified, required parameters (those without a default value).
+Extra optional parameters are allowed but will never be passed any value other than the default, unless you call the function yourself from within the script.

 ### will_connect